-4. Functions
+Functions

-The NPUC Curriculum Committee is the organization within the Union Conference Office of Education designed to:
+The NPUC Education Council is the authorized body within the Union Conference structured to lead out in the development, articulation, and implementation of a distinctive Seventh-day Adventist curriculum with appropriate standards for student learning.
+This is accomplished by:

 - a.
-Assist in the development, articulation, and implementation of a distinctive Seventh-day Adventist curriculum with appropriate standards for student learning. - b.
-Study and evaluate national and global curricular trends and their application to Adventist education. - c.
-Promote curricular innovation and best pedagogical practices. - d.
-Review curriculum proposals, projects, and resources recommended by school or conference curriculum committees. - e.
-Identify curriculum needs; research and recommend strategies to meet felt needs. - f.
-Establish elementary and secondary subcommittees and utilize ad hoc committees for special curriculum studies or development tasks. - g.
-Review and forward recommendations for elementary and secondary textbook list updates. - h.
-Structure an effective program of student assessment and reporting. - i.
-Review and recommend for adoption graduation requirements for elementary and secondary students.
+Studying and evaluating national and global curricular trends and their application to Adventist education. - b.
+Promoting curricular innovation and best pedagogical practices. - c.
+Reviewing curriculum proposals, projects, and resources recommended by school(s) or conference(s). - d.
+Identifying curriculum needs; research and recommend strategies to meet felt needs.

-- j.
-Review actions and recommendations of the NAD Curriculum Committee and other NAD Education leadership groups and forward recommendations to the NAD Curriculum Committee. - k.
-Respond to requests for recommendations of members needed for NAD summer curriculum development workshops. - l.
-Develop plans for the orientation and implementation of new curriculum programs and/or resource materials. - m.
-Review and act on recommendations from the Elementary and Secondary Curriculum Subcommittees established to fulfill these functions in the different grade specific areas assigned.
+- e.
+Establishing and utilizing ad hoc committees for special curriculum studies or development tasks. - f.
+Structuring an effective program of student assessment and reporting. - g.
+Reviewing and recommending for adoption the graduation requirements for elementary and secondary students. - h.
+Reviewing actions and recommendations of the NAD Curriculum Committee and other NAD Education leadership groups for adaption into the conferences and schools of the NPUC. - i.
+Developing plans for the orientation and implementation of new curriculum programs and/or resource materials. - j.
+Reviewing and acting on recommendations from the subcommittees established to fulfill the various functions in the different grade specific areas assigned. - k.
+Making recommendations to the NAD Curriculum Committee as deemed appropriate and necessary for school and student growth within the NPUC as well as the NAD territories.

-2030:21 Local Conference Curriculum Committee
+2030:24 Local Conference Curriculum Oversight

-Each conference should establish a standing curriculum committee that gives direction and guidance to educators regarding curriculum.
+Each conference should establish a structured committee process that gives direction and guidance to educators regarding curriculum.
 The superintendent (or designee) shall chair the committee which is composed of teachers and administrators representative of conference schools and grade levels.

-The functions of local conference curriculum committee are to:
+The functions of the committee are to:

 - 1. Explore and identify ways of organizing resources for the purpose of improving student learning opportunities. - 2.
 Evaluate and authorize proposals for innovative programs which may be initiated by individual schools. - 3.
 Provide leadership in conducting curriculum in-service education. - 4.
 Explore ways of achieving an articulated curriculum in subject areas and across grades. - 5.
-Make recommendations to the NPUC Curriculum Committee. - 6.
-Collaborate with the NPUC Curriculum Committee in providing leadership for maintaining a coherent ongoing program of curriculum development. - 7.
-Initiate and conduct research studies or projects to meet curriculum needs of schools. - 8.
+Make recommendations to the NPUC Education Council that impact best practices for the NPUC territory and/or the NAD. - 6.
+Collaborate with the NPUC department of education in providing leadership for maintaining a coherent ongoing program of curriculum development.

+- 7. Initiate and conduct research studies or projects to meet curriculum needs of schools. - 8.
 Implement curriculum policies voted by the NPUC Board of Education. - 9.
 Conduct studies and/or pilot programs in coordination with the NAD and NPUC Offices of Education.

-2035:21 School Curriculum Committee
+2035:24 School Curriculum Committee